What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 You can easily take these questions a bit deeper by asking the follow-up questions, “why” or “why not?”
 Remember, we want to figure out what worked best in 2023, so you can do even better in your personal or professional life in 2024.

-Often times the “short-cut” to success is simply remembering the lessons you’ve already learned and apply them to how you prepare for the new year.
+Often times the “shortcut” to success is simply remembering the lessons you’ve already learned and applying them to how you prepare for the new year.

 End of the Year Reflection Part 2: